 The Clinical Informatics Subspecialty is limited to American Board of Medical Specialties (ABMS) board-certified physicians.
 AHIC is for health informatics professionals that come from a range of educational and training pathways including dentistry, nursing, pharmacy, public health, health informatics, computer science, and non-boarded physicians.

 Each certification program is unique.
-AHIC is for health informatics professionals with a master’s degree or higher that spend a significant portion of their time using informatics concepts and tools to improve health care, public health, or consumer health.
+AHIC is for health informatics professionals that spend a significant portion of their time using informatics concepts and tools to improve health care, public health, or consumer health.

 An individual who applies for AHIC and passes the exam is certified as an AMIA Certified Health Informatics Professional™ (ACHIP™).
 AMIA also refers to these individuals as diplomates.

-There are two tracks of AHIC eligibility – a graduate degree in health informatics or a related field, and qualifying health informatics experience.
-The amount of required experience is determined by type of graduate degree as noted below.
+There are several tracks of AHIC eligibility – a degree in health informatics or a related field, and qualifying health informatics experience.
+The amount of required experience is determined by type of degree.

 Yes.
 Individuals residing outside of the US that meet eligibility criteria are eligible.

 The AHIC application is available on AMIA website.
 The application includes four primary sections – education, experience, continuing education (for those without an informatics degree), and agreement to follow the AMIA Code of Ethics.
 Additional information may be requested if questions arise during the application review or the application is selected for audit.

 Once the application has been submitted, please allow 10-15 business days for the application to be processed.
 You will receive an email from email@example.com that informs you of one of the following application statuses: eligible, ineligible, selected for audit, or additional information needed.

 - Exam – AMIA Member: USD $996